-But what is the irony when “God” told you to get that expensive vehicle and then goes back on “his” instructions by later telling you to give it back (BKA repo).
-Now your credit score is messed up and you have no vehicle.
-Or your house is foreclosed and you have no home.
-If “he” changes not, then was it really “God” that told you to live beyond your means in the first place?
+But what is the irony when “God” told you to get that expensive vehicle and then goes back on ‘his’ instructions by later telling you to give it back to the dealership (in the form of a repo).
+Now your credit score is ruined and you have no vehicle or your house is foreclosed and you have no home.
+If ‘he’ changes not, then was it really ‘God’ that told you to live beyond your means in the first place?
 Whose voice was that in your mind?
-How do you distinguish between your own thoughts and “God” voice?
+How do you distinguish between your own thoughts and a ‘God’ voice?

-Yeah, I’ve heard people say that God is not going to tell you to do anything foolish or malicious.
-But that would be an unstudied Christian rebuttal based solely off of an emotion.
-Because all throughout the Bible, “God” is supposedly telling people to do things that are indeed questionable acts.
+Again, I’ve heard Christian apologetics say that God is not going to tell you to do anything foolish or malicious.
+But that would be an unstudied rebuttal based solely off of an emotion to defend the doctrine, because all throughout the Bible, ‘God’ is allegedly telling people to do things that are indeed questionable acts.

 “God” allegedly tested Abraham by telling him to go and sacrifice his son.

 After these things God tested Abraham and said to him, “Abraham!”
 And he said, “Here I am.”
 2 He said, “Take your son, your only son Isaac, whom you love, and go to the land of Moriah, and offer him there as a burnt offering on one of the mountains of which I shall tell you.”

 ‘God’ told Onan to have sex with his deceased brother’s wife and get her pregnant.

 “6Judah got a wife for Er, his firstborn, and her name was Tamar.
 7But Er, Judah’s firstborn, was wicked in the Lord’s sight; so the Lord put him to death.